Would you agree to fly on a plane knowing that the crew was simply ‘told’ what to do but didn’t use clear guidelines and instructions?

 Train employees to follow the SOPs

-Make the SOPs document easily accessible to all the members of your customer support department, so that they can refer to it whenever they need.
+Make the SOPs document easily accessible to all the members of your customer support department so that they can refer to it whenever they need it.
 Then, ensure all your current support employees are properly trained to follow the SOPs.
-The document will also be a great tool for quick and efficient onboarding and training of new agents who will join your customer support team in future.
+The document will also be a great tool for quick and efficient onboarding and training of new agents who will join your customer support team in the future.

 Continuously review and update the SOPs document

-Once the SOPs manual is created, it should be thought of as a living document that needs to be review, improved and updated on a regular basis to remain relevant and useful.
+Once the SOPs manual is created, it should be thought of as a living document that needs to be reviewed, improved, and updated on a regular basis to remain relevant and useful.
 Your customer support employees should feel comfortable making updates and adjustments to the SOPs based on the changing needs of the company and customers’ demands.
-After all, their own productivity, performance and efficiency relies on it.
+After all, their own productivity, performance, and efficiency rely on it.

 Get started now with these pre-made customer service SOPs

-With detailed SOPs available, your support agents will have a clear understanding of how to effectively handle common and uncommon support inquiries to ensure that a fast, efficient and consistently great service is delivered in each and every interaction, to each and every customer.
+With detailed SOPs available, your support agents will have a clear understanding of how to effectively handle common and uncommon support inquiries to ensure that fast, efficient, and consistently great service is delivered in each and every interaction with each and every customer.